 Microwaves are one of the most-used small appliances in a typical kitchen.
 Though you may not cook your whole dinner in them like people did when they first came onto the scene, they are still used frequently to warm up pizza, melt butter, boil water, and more.
 Using a kitchen item so often means it needs to be cleaned frequently, but no one likes to clean their microwave.
 It has hard-to-reach corners and can be tough to get that stuck-on food off the door and ceiling of the appliance.
 Don’t worry, though, we have some tips and tricks for you to make cleaning your microwave quick and easy.

-The first tried-and-true method for cleaning your microwave utilizes one of my favorites (thanks, Mom) cleaning products — white vinegar.
+The first tried-and-true method for cleaning your microwave utilizes one of my favorites (thanks, Mom) cleaning products — white vinegar, says The Kitchn.
 If you can handle the smell of the vinegar, it is one of the best cleaners for everything from carpet stains to windows and glassware.
 Simply pour one cup of white vinegar and one cup of water into a microwave-safe bowl.
 Place the container in the microwave and set the time for 5 – 10 minutes depending on the strength of your microwave.
 When the time is up, use a potholder to remove the bowl from the microwave — the bowl will be super hot.

 Next, use a microfiber cloth to wipe the inside of your microwave clean.
 The steam that the water and vinegar mixture created will have loosened up the cooked-on food splatters, making it easy to wipe them clean.
 If your microwave has a glass turntable, you can take that out and run it through the dishwasher or wash it like you would any other dish.